 The Seine River cuts through the heart of Paris, comprising the city’s historic channel for commercial trade.
 37 bridges cross the Seine River within the city limits of Paris.
 Bridges such as the Pont des Arts, the famous Lock Bridge in Paris, complement the views of the river and the city at night.
 Aside from adding to the visual splendor of the City of Lights, the many bridges of Paris served a historically utilitarian purpose in protecting the city.
 No visit to Paris is complete without taking a stroll along one of its many bridges.
 Here is a list of some of our favorite bridges in Paris.

-At The Paris Guy, we want your experience in the City of Lights to be nothing short of magical.
+While the information we provide in our blogs are free, we also sell tours at reasonable prices.
+At The Tour Guy, we want your experience in the City of Lights to be nothing short of magical.
 We love Paris, and we want our love for Paris to show in your experience with us.
 That’s why we offer a range of Paris tours designed to make the most of your visit to Paris.
 Experience the Seine River and some of its many bridges for yourself with our Eiffel Tower evening tour featuring a sunset cruise along the Seine River.
-Make the most of your visit to the City of Lights with The Paris Guy.
+Make the most of your visit to the City of Lights with The Tour Guy.

 The History of Paris’ Bridges